 Adding a side bend and forward fold over each leg helps to lengthen and release tension in the lower back.
 Focus on keeping both hips grounded on the mat and feel the stretch all the way from your hip, through your side body to the tips of your fingers in one long line of energy.
 Again, use the cushion or bolster for support.
 Take the weight off your upper body so that you can relax and let go.

 Supine bound angle pose (Supta baddha konasana)

-My favourite restorative yoga pose for period cramps or painful periods in general is supine bound angle pose.
+My favourite restorative yoga for period cramps is supine bound angle pose.
 Practice this pose leaning back on a bolster for the ultimate relaxation experience!
-This gentle chest opener replaces back bends in your practice.
+This gentle heart opener replaces back bends in a mestrual yoga practice.
 It also acts as a counter pose to all of the forward folds in this sequence.

 In this pose your legs are in the same diamond shape as in the seated version of the baddha konasana above.
 The bolster should be touching your sacrum so that your spine is fully supported.
 Play around with different heights of your bolster to find the most comfortable spot.
 You want to be able to relax for 5 to 10 minutes at the end of your practice.

 You can experiment with different arm variations to find what feels good.
-Try either arms outstretched at shoulder height or resting on your lower belly.
-You can even try out variations of yoni mudra in this position as a gesture of connection with your womb and creative center.
-Check out the video below from Ancient Yoga for a demonstration.
+Try this pose with your arms outstretched at shoulder height or resting on your lower belly.
+You can even try out variations of yoni mudra in this position as a gesture of connection with your womb and creative center, as demonstrated in the video below by Ancient Yoga.